Nuitka/Nuitka-website/doc/posts/nuitka-release-0317.rst

 lot of packages that use other packages, because now you can choose which ones to embed and which ones one.

-The release cycle had a focus on improving the quality of the test scripts, the packaging, and generally to prepare the work on "type inference" in a new feature branch.
+The release cycle focused on improving the quality of the test scripts, the packaging, and generally to prepare the work on "type inference" in a new feature branch.

 I have also continued to work towards CPython3.2 compatibility, and this version, while not there, supports Python3 with a large subset of the